 There are several alternatives for those parents and students who are interested in private schooling.
 Sandusky Central Catholic Schools in Sandusky provides Catholic education for students from pre-school to high school, and Huron’s St. Peter School is available to students in preschool through eighth grade.
 Both of these school systems are strongly supported by their communities.

 The Firelands Montessori Academy in Huron has been educating students from preschool through sixth grade using the philosophy of the renowned Italian educator Maria Montessori for almost 30 years.

 Lake Ridge Academy, located about 40 miles east in North Ridgeville, provides a challenging academic program which prepares students to succeed at rigorous colleges and universities across the nation.
 A bus transports students to the campus from Sandusky and back again daily.

 There are several universities and colleges in the Sandusky area and many more within a two-hour drive offering undergraduate and graduate degrees in various fields.
 Bowling Green State University Firelands College is located in Huron, and two national-recognized state universities, The Ohio State University in Columbus, and the University of Michigan in Ann Arbor are within two hours from Sandusky.

-Among places hiring in Sandusky, OH, Firelands Regional Medical Center is proud to call Erie County our home.
+If you want to find places hiring in Sandusky, OH, search no further.
+Firelands Regional Medical Center is proud to call Erie County our home.
 Browse current openings and apply online today.